Vats813/Library-Management/README.md

 5. course.cpp: Implements the functionality of the Course class.
 6. grade.h: Header file for the Grade class, containing attributes and methods for grade management.
 7. grade.cpp: Implements the functionality of the Grade class.
-8. data.txt: Stores student, course, and grade information (if using text files for storage).
+8. students.txt: Stores student information.
+9. courses.txt: Stores course information.
+10. grades.txt: Stores grade information.

 How It Works:
 1. Adding a Student: Prompts the user to enter a student's details (name, ID number, major, and year) and saves them to the database.